felixgren/three-arena/README.md

 -   [#11 - Environment 2 (New Map)](https://github.com/felixgren/three-arena/pull/11/)
 -   [#12 - Core Features 2 (Respawn, UI, Chat types)](https://github.com/felixgren/three-arena/pull/12/)
 -   [#13 - Core Features 3 (General improvements)](https://github.com/felixgren/three-arena/pull/13/)

-# Code Review

-1. `Game.js:8,11-12` - Gets imported but isn't used.
-2. `Game.js:82` - console.log() :)
-3. `Game.js:75` - Remove code that isn't in use.
-4. `Game.js` - For better readabilty you can split game.js into multiple files.
-5. `Game.js:423-46` - For better performent we would suggest a switch-statement instead.
-6. `Game.js:` - Existing descriptions could be more informative :)
-7. `Game.js` - Unclear what controls that we are supposed to use.
-"Open / Close Controls" doesnt work.
-8. Instructions how to play.
-9. We dont really understand the game :)
-10. Gives warnings when running "npm run build".